dirtycache/API_Sec_Lab/module2.md

 - Alerts are investigated in the context of an entity
     - In this case, we pivoted to see the *Token Reuse* alert in the context of the *MerchantID* 388
-- The tob bar gives us information about the entity - its ID, the number of open alerts that triggered on it, its typical location, when the platform first and last saw activity from it, and the activity plotted on graphs
+- The top bar gives us information about the entity - its ID, the number of open alerts that triggered on it, its typical location, when the platform first and last saw activity from it, and the activity plotted on graphs
-- We see the entity's activity timeline, centered on the alert we pivoted to
+- We see the entity's activity timeline, centered on the alert to which we pivoted
-    - The timeline shows all of the user's behavior, before and after the alert, providing context for the investigation
+    - The timeline shows all of the user behavior, before and after the alert, providing context for the investigation
 - The *Token Reuse* alert is an analytics alert that detects account takeover - where the same access token is being used from several IP addresses at the same time
 - Looking at the timeline, we can see that an *Impossible Time Travel* alert also triggered, indicating that the same user is connected from two different countries
 - Scrolling further up (back in time) you see that *Abnormal Location* and *New Header ofr Resource* alerts have also triggered on this merchant